-Each Vision Journal Play Date has the same format but the envelope, contents, and prompts are different.
+Each Vision Journal Workshop has the same format but the envelope, contents, and prompts are different.
 I love getting happy surprises in the mail, don’t you?
 That’s why I don’t reveal what’s inside the envelope until after we’ve had our play date and the participants have received it.

-Now, to sign up for this second session, you don’t have to participate in the first one.
+Now, to sign up for the fourth session, you don’t have to participate in the previous workshops.
 Each session is a unique and stand-alone workshop.

-After your register, you’ll have the option to select the time that is best for you.
+After your register, you’ll have the option to select the date/time that is best for you.

 There are only 20 spots!